Dai’s story: “Taking part in research like this is a no brainer”

 “Professor Larkin and his team are an outstanding group of professionals.
 They give you a very clear message about how energised and committed they are to be treating this disease – and how active they are in being at the forefront of pioneering cancer treatments.”

-Why I took part in a clinical trial
+Why I take part in clinical trials

 “Anything I can do to contribute towards research like this is fundamental for the future – otherwise things don’t progress.”